Dual Diagnosis Treatment Osceola, MO

 Compass Health Inc Pathways Comm Behavioral Healthcare - 23.6 miles from Osceola, MO

-Compass Health Inc Pathways Comm Behavioral Healthcare is a dual-diagnosis treatment center in Clinton, MO that offers treatment for drug and alcohol addiction and mental health disorders that include BPD as well as schizophrenia.
+Compass Health Inc Pathways Comm Behavioral Healthcare is a dual diagnosis treatment center in Clinton, Missouri that offers treatment services for mental health and substance use disorders that include borderline personality disorder as well as schizophrenia.

 Address: 1800 Community Drive, Clinton, MO 64735 in Henry County